majsylw/SecondVoice/content/authors/natalia-czerep/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Currently Analys Intern at UBS working in a field of Cybersecurity, third year CS student at UWr.
+bio: Currently IT Analyst Intern at UBS working in a field of Cybersecurity, third year CS student at UWr.
 Former R&D intern in Computer Vision team @ Neurosys.
 Passionate about data analysis and ML.

 interests:
 - graph theory,